-- 2.1 Ochil View Housing Association believes that anti-social behaviour is unacceptable. - 2.2 The aim of this policy is to ensure the Association effectively responds to anti-social behaviour complaints and that victims/witnesses receive appropriate support. - 2.3 The procedures detailed within this section are intended to facilitate the effective management of anti-social behaviour, ensuring that all reasonable steps are taken to comply with the Antisocial Behaviour etc. (Scotland) Act 2004, Housing (Scotland) Act 2014 and all other relevant pieces of legislation. - 2.4 We aim to prevent anti-social behaviour from taking place and reduce its effect on people and neighbourhoods when it does occur. - 2.5 Anti-social behaviour can seriously affect the quality of life of our tenants and residents.
-We believe that our tenants and residents should consider their homes and neighbourhoods to be safe and attractive places to live. - 2.6 The purpose of this Policy is to outline the measures Ochil View Housing Association will take to reduce the incidence and severity of anti-social behaviour.
-Overall, we aim to achieve a reduction in the incidence of anti-social behaviour and react effectively where it does occur to reduce its severity.
-We will take a preventative and pro-active approach to anti-social behaviour that can tackle problems quickly, sensitively and effectively. - 2.7 We aim to increase the percentage of tenants who are satisfied with the management of their neighbourhood as a place to live.
+- 2.1 Ochil View Housing Association believes that antisocial behaviour is unacceptable. - 2.2 The aim of this policy is to ensure the Association effectively responds to antisocial behaviour complaints and that victims/witnesses receive appropriate support. - 2.3 The procedures detailed within this section are intended to facilitate the effective management of antisocial behaviour, ensuring that all reasonable steps are taken to comply with the Anti-social Behaviour etc. (Scotland) Act 2004, Housing (Scotland) Act 2014 and all other relevant pieces of legislation. - 2.4 We aim to prevent antisocial behaviour from taking place and reduce its effect on people and neighbourhoods when it does occur. - 2.5 Antisocial behaviour can seriously affect the quality of life of our tenants and residents.
+We believe that our tenants and residents should consider their homes and neighbourhoods to be safe and attractive places to live. - 2.6 The purpose of this Policy is to outline the measures Ochil View Housing Association will take to reduce the incidence and severity of antisocial behaviour.
+Overall, we aim to achieve a reduction in the incidence of antisocial behaviour and react effectively where it does occur to reduce its severity.
+We will take a preventative and pro-active approach to antisocial behaviour that can tackle problems quickly, sensitively and effectively. - 2.7 We aim to increase the percentage of tenants who are satisfied with the management of their neighbourhood as a place to live.
 Periodic tenant surveys will assess whether we have achieved this.
-Our measures to tackle anti-social behaviour will be one factor influencing tenant's views of their neighbourhood and how it is managed. - 2.8 Social Housing Charter Outcome 6 requires that "We will work in partnership with others to help to ensure that our tenants live in well maintained neighbourhoods where they feel safe".
+Our measures to tackle antisocial behaviour will be one factor influencing tenant's views of their neighbourhood and how it is managed. - 2.8 The Antisocial Behaviour Policy complies with the following regulatory requirement contained in the Scottish Social Housing Charter: